navanjani/navanjani/README.md

 # Projects :gear:

 :paperclips: [Findustalent](https://beta.findustalent.com/)
 <p>As part of the Codaisseur bootcamp, I had to develop a individual project using the React framework in approximately 10 days.
-I built a SAAS product.
-Simply a recruiting platform focused on companies.
-Companis can use this product to create their own career page with multiple job listings.</p>
+I built a SAAS recruiting platform that focuses companies and candidates.
+Companies can use this product to create their own career page with multiple job listings.</p>
 The front-end was developed with React and TypeScript.
 I used Redux for global state management.